wayell/CTF/CyberBlitz2023/README.md

 2. ROP to leak a function from the GOT on the remote server to calculate LIBC offset
 3. ROP again and execute system

-To get the libc, a few different methods are detailed below

 ## Getting LIBC: LFI on libc

 We can look into the filesystem to get the libc.
 As implied from the text in the site landing page, we are looking at a Debian box.
 For Debian based distros, most system libraries can be found from `/lib/x86_64-linux-gnu/`.
 We can also use ldd: